An open suitcase on a sandy beach, containing the Statue of Liberty, the U.S. Capitol, and an American flag, symbolizing travel to the United States.

 8. Can I bring my belongings when moving to the US?

-Yes, but you must declare your belongings to US Customs, and some items may be subject to duties or restrictions.
+Yes, but you must declare your belongings and any pets to US Customs, and some items may be subject to duties or restrictions.

 9. What do I need to know about driving in the US as a Canadian?